 For Downtown Lawrence to remain economically stable and vital there is a need to expand the boundaries beyond the current configuration illustrated in the adopted Comprehensive Downtown Plan.
-This anticipates the need to provide additional parking areas and locations for commercial and public-related development in the future.
-At this time, the Comprehensive Plan does not recommend areas for downtown expansion, but opportunities for expansion and redevelopment do exist within the current boundaries of Downtown Lawrence.
+The addition of the North Mass Development area serves this purpose, and provides for a unique development that will be complementary to the main Downtown Commercial Center located south of the Kansas River.
+This anticipates the need to provide additional parking areas and locations for commercial and public related development in the future.
+At this time, With the exception of the North Mass Development, the Comprehensive Plan does not recommend areas for downtown expansion, but opportunities for expansion and redevelopment do exist within the current boundaries of Downtown Lawrence.
 Action to expand Downtown Lawrence can only be reasonably undertaken following a comprehensive re-evaluation of downtown needs, assets, growth potentials, use mix, and preferred locations for conservation and development.
-Restudy of the Comprehensive Downtown Plan should explore the following options to improve Downtown Lawrence: development of a comprehensive parking plan and implementation schedule, evaluation of transportation options, improvement of access to downtown from the east, west and south, and inclusion of more uses along the river and integration of these developments into downtown.
+Re-study of the Comprehensive Downtown Plan should explore the following options to improve Downtown development of a comprehensive parking plan and implementation schedule, evaluation of transportation options, improvement of access to downtown from the east, west and south, and inclusion of more uses along the river and integration of these developments into downtown.